 Traditional club programs are offered by some Camp Fire councils and are what most of our alumnae from Camp Fire Girls remember fondly.
-Club pairs a trained, volunteer leader with a group of youth who work through a Camp Fire curriculum before or after school.
-Clubs typically go on field trips, undertake service projects, and do other activities to earn badges and learn life skills.
+A club pairs a trained, volunteer leader with a group of youth who work through a Camp Fire curriculum before or after school.
+Clubs typically take youth on field trips, help them undertake service projects, and do other activities that enable youth to earn badges while learning life skills.

 There’s almost nothing more inspiring than seeing young people who are ready to shape the world and make a difference—it’s this energy we love to harness through our teen service and leadership programs.
 We work to provide impactful community service opportunities and leadership programs that will help teens gain valuable experiences, develop important life skills, and become engaged citizens now.

 This program is youth-led and youth-driven!
 While guided by trained adults who act as mentors, the teens identify community needs, decide what issues they want to advocate for, and then take action on those issues to make an impact in their community.
 Everyone benefits and it’s a beautiful thing.
 Past Teens in Action groups have built new parks, rehabbed old parks, met with politicians, gotten involved in local elections, tutored, brought new resources to schools in need, and more.
 As teens see the results of their work, they become more motivated and thrive.
 This is why we do what we do.

 “Wohelo” stands for Work, Health, and Love—values that have been central to Camp Fire since we were founded in 1910.